 Desert dwellings changed over time.
 The earliest types consisted of large oval pits dug several feet into the ground.
 A brush and pole framework covered the pit, and a layer of mud was applied to the outside.
 Appropriately, these structures are called “pit houses.”
 Though pit houses continued to be used, by the 1100's more permanent, above-ground structures began to be built.
 Using caliche, a natural concrete-like material found under the top soil throughout this region, they built houses with solid walls and flat, caliche-covered roofs.

 The 1100’s also marked the beginning of several significant changes.
 The traditional burial practice of cremation was expanded to include full interment burials.
-Ball courts were gradually abandoned, and flat-topped, rectangular-shaped earthen structures called platform mounds were built.
+Ball courts were gradually no longer used, and flat-topped, rectangular-shaped earthen structures called platform mounds were built.
 Villages became more formally organized.
 Caliche homes were grouped into caliche-walled compounds, and these compounds were arranged around public plazas and public structures.
 The Casa Grande was built within one of these compounds and today serves as the main visitation area for the public at Casa Grande Ruins National Monument.

 The building of the Casa Grande was a major event of the Classic Period (1100 – 1450 C.E.).
 The best dating methods available indicate that this large, caliche structure was built during the 1300's.
 The construction appears to have been well planned and organized, requiring tons of material and a huge cooperative effort on the part of many people.
 Today we can only marvel at the Casa Grande and try to imagine what it was used for.
 Though many theories have been suggested, we still aren’t sure as to its purpose.
 All we can assume is that the Casa Grande must have been very important to the people who built it.

-During the late 1300’s and early 1400’s, the ancestral Sonoran Desert people suffered a period of widespread depopulation and abandonment.
+During the late 1300’s and early 1400’s, the ancestral Sonoran Desert people suffered a period of widespread depopulation and change.
 Speculations as to the cause have included drought, floods, disease, invasion, earthquakes, internal strife, and salinization of farmland.
-Today, several American Indian groups have ancestral links to the ancient people.
+Today, several American Indian groups have ancestral links to the ancestral people.
 Their cultural traditions, together with on-going archeology and the continued interest of visitors at Casa Grande Ruins, all combine to keep the legacy of the ancestral Sonoran Desert people alive to this day.